Everything I Recommend

 Things to Know Before Buying a Fire Pit

-Here in the UK, we love to make the most of the outdoors (weather permitting!), and for this reason fire pits are fast gaining popularity.
-Now available in a huge range of designs and sizes, it’s easy to create that pub-garden feel just outside your back door.
+Here in the UK, we love to get outside whenever we can (weather permitting!), and for this reason fire pits are fast gaining popularity.
+They’re Now available in a huge range of designs and sizes, it’s easy to create that pub-garden feel just outside your back door.

 Fire pits are both decorative and practical.